Map Network Interfaces to VM Network Interfaces

 Cisco Catalyst 8000V maps the GigabitEthernet network interfaces to the logical virtual network interface card (vNIC) name assigned by the VM.
 The VM in turn maps the logical vNIC name to a physical MAC address.

-When you boot the Cisco Catalyst 8000V instance for the first time, the router interfaces are mapped to the logical vNIC interfaces that were added when the VM was created.
+When you boot a Cisco Catalyst 8000V instance for the first time, the router interfaces are mapped to the logical vNIC interfaces that were added when the VM was created.

-After you boot the Cisco Catalyst 8000V instance, you need to display the mapping between the logical interface on the router with the vNIC and the vNIC MAC address using the show platform software vnic-if interface-mapping command.
-The output for this command depends on your Cisco IOS XE release version.
+To view the mapping between the interface on the router with the vNIC and the vNIC MAC address, run the show platform software vnic-if interface-mapping command.

 Router# show platform software vnic-if interface-mapping